-This Lab will include examples of encrypting EBS volumes and S3 buckets.
-It's important to understand that once setup is implemented, from a user's perspective the encryption of data is transparent.
-For example, if you look at a text file on an encrypted volume it is readable.
-That is because the encryption is not on a file by file basis, with some being encrypted and some that are not.
+This lab will include examples of encrypting EBS volumes and S3 buckets.
+It's important to understand that once setup is implemented, from a user's perspective, the encryption of data is transparent.
+For example, if you look at a text file on an encrypted volume, it is readable.
+That is because the encryption is not on a file-by-file basis, with some being encrypted and some not.
 Encryption takes place at a lower level (the operating system level).
-If you view a text file the decrypted file is displayed.
-Similarly for S3 object storage... you can still view text files, images, etc. What volume encryption protects against is if someone gains physical access to the drive with the encrypted data on it.
-If they don't have the Customer Master Key (CMK) they cannot decrypt the contents.
+If you view a text file, the decrypted file is displayed.
+Similarly, for S3 object storage, you can still view text files, images, etc. What volume encryption protects against is if someone gains physical access to the drive with the encrypted data on it.
+If they don't have the Customer Master Key (CMK), they cannot decrypt the contents.

 Upon completion of this lab you will be able to:

 This is an intermediate-level lab.
 Although it walks you through all steps in the learning process, you should be familiar with the following: